Split + Heap

 Implement both libraries

-Split treatments are calculated for a list of Split names defined in an array variable splitNames.
-Be sure to update the array with the correct split names.
+Split treatments are calculated for a list of feature flag names defined in an array variable splitNames.
+Be sure to update the array with the correct flag names.

 Evaluate treatments